aws-samples/eks-security-compromised-cluster-remediation/Containment/forensics/README.md

 > The **DestinationBucket** and **output-s3-bucket-name** have been set to the environment variable `FORENSICS_S3_BUCKET` for you.

 ### Verification
+To verify that the automation script worked, look at the contents of the FORENSICS_S3_BUCKET in the S3 console.
+The bucket name will start with clusterstack-forensicsbucket.
+If you see a folder called `forensics`, the script worked as intended.
+Inside that folder you'll find the memory dump from the instance, an export of the containers in the pod and additional metadata.

 <!---
 Since the script uploads content to an s3 bucket, the instance on which the script is executed needs s3:PutObject permissions to the destination bucket.
 Before running the script, add the following inline policy to the instance and/or node group: